-About the Measure Domain: Social Determinants of Health Measure: Health Literacy Definition: This questionnaire is used to assess an adult's health literacy level, the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.
+About the Measure Domain: Social Determinants of Health Measure: Health Literacy Definition: A questionnaire to assess an adult's health literacy level, the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.
 Purpose: This measure can be used to evaluate an individual's health literacy level.
 Low health literacy is associated with not understanding health and disease information, difficulties following medical instructions and scheduling preventive and routine appointments, increased hospitalizations and medical costs, and ultimately higher mortality rates.
-Essential PhenX Measures: Current Age Current Educational Attainment Related PhenX Measures: Reading Comprehension Measure Release Date:
+Essential PhenX Measures: Current Age, Current Educational Attainment Related PhenX Measures: Reading Comprehension Measure Release Date:

-About the Protocol Protocol Release Date: PhenX Protocol Name: Health Literacy Keywords: Agency for Healthcare Research and Quality, English Speakers, Health Literacy, Health Literacy Screening, National Institute of Dental and Craniofacial Research, Short Assessment of Health Literacy-English (SAHL-E), Social Determinants of Health, University of North Carolina at Chapel Hill Protocol Name from Source: Short Assessment of Health Literacy-English (SAHL-E), Health Literacy Screening Questions from Chew, Bradley, and Boyko (2004) Description: The Short Assessment of Health Literacy-English (SAHL-E) includes 18 interviewer-administered items designed to assess an English-speaking adult's ability to read and understand common medical terms.
+About the Protocol Protocol Release Date: PhenX Protocol Name: Health Literacy Keywords: Agency for Healthcare Research and Quality, National Institute of Dental and Craniofacial Research, University of North Carolina at Chapel Hill, Social Determinants of Health, Health Literacy, Health literacy screening, Short Assessment of Health Literacy-English (SAHL- E), English speakers Protocol Name from Source: Short Assessment of Health Literacy--English (SAHL-E), Health Literacy Screening Questions from Chew et al., 2004 Description: The Short Assessment of Health Literacy-English (SAHL-E) includes 18 interviewer-administered items designed to assess an English-speaking adult's ability to read and understand common medical terms.
 The test could help health professionals estimate the adult's health literacy level.
-The interviewer shows the respondent a series of laminated 4" x 5" flash cards, with each card containing a medical term printed in boldface on the top and the two association words (i.e., the key and the distracter) at the bottom.
-Responses are summed to achieve the total SAHL-E score.
+The interviewer shows the respondent a series of laminated 4"x 5" flash cards, with each card containing a medical term printed in boldface on the top and the two association words-i.e., the key and the distracter-at the bottom.
+Responses are summed to achieve the total, SAHL-E score.
 A score less than or equal to 14 represents the cutoff point for low health literacy, or low health-related reading ability.
 An additional health literacy screening question, useful for surveys with space constraints, asks how confident the respondent is in completing medical forms.
-Specific Instructions: Administration of the Short Assessment of Health Literacy-English is facilitated by using laminated 4" x 5" flash cards, with each card containing a medical term printed in boldface on the top and the two association words (i.e., the key and the distracter) at the bottom.
+Specific Instructions: SAHL-E administration is facilitated by using laminated 4"x 5" flash cards, with each card containing a medical term printed in boldface on the top and the two association words-i.e., the key and the distracter-at the bottom.